kociumba/krobe/README.md

 # krobe

-krobe is a cli app that aims to make collecting data about open and active local connections easy.
+krobe is a cli app that aims to make collecting data about open and active connections easy.

-It is a small, native executable that works on Windows without any dependencies, using raw win32 and odin standard library.
+It is a small, native executable that works on Windows(linux in early support) without any dependencies, using raw platform apis and odin standard library.
-As a result, the executable size is kept tiny, around ~650kb on windows.
+As a result, the executable size is kept tiny, around ~650kb on windows and ~330kb on linux.

-Right now, krobe supports TCP/UDP IPv4 connections only (it's the most commonly used type for local data exchange)
+Right now, krobe supports TCP/UDP IPv4 connections only (it's the most commonly used type for any type of data exchange)

 To build krobe yoursefl, you need the following prerequisites on your system:

+- windows specific dependencies:
   - Visual Studio Build Tools
+  - PowerShell (5.1 or higher)

+- linux specific dependencies:
+  - c/c++ build tools(gcc, g++, ar)
+  - any bash compatible shell

 - Odin (dev-2025-04 or later)
 - Taskfile
-- PowerShell (5.1 or higher)

 To build the project, navigate to the repository root and run: